SIT Study Abroad Logo

 History, Islam, and the Arts in Java

-In East Java, collaborate with students from University of Negeri Malang (UM) to present a topic related to a critical global issue such as gender equality, sustainability, or inclusivity in a symposium organized by UM.
-To contextualize the symposium topics, students will visit some related sites inluding Glintung Go Green village, where they have transformed a flood-prone village into a sustainable one.
-You will also visit Ngadas Village, located within the area of Tengger-Bromo-Semeru National Park about two hours from the city of Malang.
-There you will participate in a lecture discussion with three local religious leaders, representing the Buddhist, Hindu, and Muslim faiths.
-Since 2018, the Indonesian government has recognized six “official religions:” Islam, Protestantism, Catholicism, Hinduism, Buddhism, Confucianism.
-Discussions will focus on the efforts to create harmony among a pluralistic community with members of different faiths, and how to protect the environment from being exploited through the implementation of the adat-istiadat, traditional laws and orders.
-Further learnings will include various social issues within Indonesia such as gender equality from our guest lecturers at UM, which students may choose to focus on for their Independent Study Project.
+In East Java, collaborate with students from the State University of Malang (UM) to present a topic related to critical global issues such as gender equality, sustainability, or inclusivity in a symposium.
+Visit some sites, including Glintung Go Green village, where the local community has transformed a flood-prone area into a sustainable village.
+Explore Ngadas Village, located within the area of Tengger-Bromo-Semeru National Park about two hours from the city of Malang.
+Participate in a lecture discussion with three local religious leaders, adherents of Buddhism, Hinduism, and Islamic faiths that harmoniously coexist while representing the village at the highest altitude of Java.
+Since 2018, the Indonesian government has recognized six “official religions”: Islam, Protestantism, Catholicism, Hinduism, Buddhism, and Confucianism.
+Discussions will focus on the efforts to sustain harmony among a pluralistic community with members of different religions, and how to protect the environment from being exploited through the implementation of the adat-istiadat, traditional laws and orders.
+Further learnings will include various social issues within Indonesia, such as gender equality, from our guest lecturers at UM, which students may choose to focus on for their Independent Study Project.

 Tabanan District